Shopify Analytics: The Store Owner's Guide to Better Data

 What 100% of your traffic actually looks like

-Here's what changes when you add a single analytics script that doesn't use cookies, doesn't require consent, and doesn't depend on Shopify's built-in reporting.
+Here is what changes the moment you add one analytics script that uses no cookies, asks for no consent, and leans on none of Shopify's built-in reporting.

 Every visitor counted.
-No consent banner loss.
-No ad blocker gaps.
-A cookieless analytics script captures 92-95% of real traffic, compared to the 18-25% that cookie-dependent tools see after consent and ad blockers.
+No consent banner to lose them at.
+No ad blocker gap to fall through.
+A cookieless script captures 92-95% of your real traffic, against the 18-25% a cookie-dependent tool is left with once consent and ad blockers have taken their cut.
+You go from seeing one visitor in five to seeing nineteen in twenty.

 16-channel classification.
-Instead of Shopify's broken "Direct" bucket, traffic is automatically classified into 16 channels: Organic Search, Paid Search, Organic Social, Paid Social, Email, AI Search, Affiliates, and nine more.
-Click IDs from ad platforms (gclid, fbclid, ttclid) are auto-detected, so paid vs. organic is classified correctly without UTM parameters.
+In place of Shopify's broken "Direct" bucket, every visit is sorted into one of 16 channels: Organic Search, Paid Search, Organic Social, Paid Social, Email, AI Search, Affiliates, and nine more.
+Click IDs from the ad platforms (gclid, fbclid, ttclid) get spotted on their own, so paid and organic split correctly even when nobody tagged a UTM parameter.

 Klaviyo and email recognition.
-Klaviyo is the dominant email platform for Shopify stores.
-Clickport's channel classifier recognizes Klaviyo, Mailchimp, ActiveCampaign, ConvertKit, Brevo, and 15+ other email platforms as email sources, so email traffic is correctly attributed even without UTM parameters.
+Klaviyo is the email platform most Shopify stores live on.
+The channel classifier knows Klaviyo, Mailchimp, ActiveCampaign, ConvertKit, Brevo, and 15+ more by sight, so your email traffic lands in the email channel even when no UTM parameter was ever set.

 Automatic bot filtering.
-Six detection methods at ingestion: webdriver flag detection, UA pattern matching (50+ bot patterns), datacenter IP blocking, spam referrer filtering, header analysis, and zero viewport detection.
-Bot sessions never enter your data.
-AI crawlers (GPTBot, CCBot, PerplexityBot) are tracked separately so you can see which AI services index your product pages.
+Six checks run the moment data arrives: webdriver flag detection, UA pattern matching against 50+ bot patterns, datacenter IP blocking, spam referrer filtering, header analysis, and zero viewport detection.
+The bot sessions never make it into your data in the first place.
+AI crawlers (GPTBot, CCBot, PerplexityBot) are kept on their own so you can see which AI services are reading your product pages.

 Custom events with revenue.
-Track purchases, add-to-cart, and any custom event with revenue attribution:
+Track purchases, add-to-cart, and any event you like, with the revenue attached:

 clickport.track('Purchase', {